Treamelle Taylor

-Treamelle Samuel Taylor (born November 8, 1969) is a former Canadian Football League wide receiver/kick returner.
+Treamelle Samuel Taylor (born November 8, 1969) is an American former professional Canadian Football League (CFL) wide receiver/kick returner.

-High School and College career
+Early life and college

 Taylor attended Hawthorne High School in Hawthorne, California, and lettered in football.
 Hawthorne High School advanced to the CIF Southern Section semi-finals in his junior year.
 He was first team All L.A.
 Times during his senior year.

 Taylor attended El Camino Junior College in Torrance, California from 1987 to 1989.
 In 1987, El Camino won the Junior College National Championship.
 Taylor received honorable mention all-conference as a wide receiver.
 In 1989, he transferred to the University of Nevada.
 In 1990, he was a first team All-American (AP) while leading the Big Sky Conference in all-purpose yardage.
 The University of Nevada advanced to the NCAA Division I-AA Football Championship game in 1990, where they lost to Georgia Southern.